When to come

 All visitors need to ensure that they are complying with the current travel restrictions in place by the Northern Territory Government.

 No matter what time of year you visit Kakadu, there is always something to see and do.

-The dry season runs from April to October each year.
 This is the most popular time to visit, with most of our visitor sites open.
-It's wise to book your accommodation in advance, as the hotels get busy at this time of year.
+It’s wise to book your accommodation in advance, as the hotels get busy at this time of year.
 This is a great time to visit our majestic waterfall sites, such as Jim Jim and Twin Falls.

 The tropical summer brings vivid green landscapes, spectacular flooding, electrifying afternoon storms and the chance to explore with fewer visitors.
 Flooding closes a number of attractions, but popular areas such as Burrungkuy (Nourlangie) and Yellow Water are open all year round.
 Board a scenic flight to see thundering waterfalls in full flow, when ground access is closed by flooding.